mikeal/multiblock/README.md

 the block refers to all other blocks in the CAR which allows the CAR file to interop with any system expecting the block data to be linked from the root.

+Since the header can be arrived at deterministically, it's size can be predicted and skipped in the CAR it is written to.